Journalists are the eyes, ears and voices for their communities and the country.

 In your first year, you will take two introductory courses that give you a clear understanding of journalism’s role in modern Canadian society, how the media industry developed through the years and how it is shifting today.
 You’ll also be introduced to basic journalistic principles and professional practices.
 You’ll produce a short video, and get out and about for your basic journalism assignments.
 Your classes will range from large lectures to small tutorial groups.

-You will choose your remaining 4.0 credits from courses offered by other departments in the university.
+You will choose your remaining 4.0 credits from courses offered by other departments at the university.

 In your second year, you’ll do more hands-on work in your introductory digital journalism course, where you’ll learn how to use tools such as social media and photography.
 Small class sizes allow for intensive instruction in your year-long reporting workshop, which will teach you how to gather, organize, write and report information—the fundamental elements of any form of journalism.
 Your other second-year journalism course will focus on the laws connected to your work in the media, from freedom of speech to rules governing such things as privacy and libel.